Call for Britain to over-ride patents on Roche cancer drug

 In a letter to Health Secretary Jeremy Hunt on Thursday, the Coalition for Affordable T-DM1 said the government should grant a compulsory licence for patents covering Kadcyla, or T-DM1, allowing other companies to supply so-called biosimilar versions.

-It said UK and European law contained provisions for this and one company had already indicated a willingness to make the drug in Britain, if a compulsory licence was issued. (here)
+It said UK and European law contained provisions for this and one company had already indicated a willingness to make the drug in Britain, if a compulsory licence was issued. (cancerunion.org/files/Jeremy%C2%ADHunt%C2%AD1October2015%C2%ADCoalitionforAffordable%C2%ADTDM1%C2%ADCL.pdf)

 While Kadcyla can add about six months to the lives of some women with breast cancer, Britain's cost watchdog the National Institute for Health and Care Excellence (NICE) says its price of 90,000 pounds ($136,000) per patient is excessive.